Ajdev11/Cloudedge-AssetModules/README.md

  `mysql(DB)`

-des description to a asset feature added to the main application.
+ es description to a asset feature added to the main application.

 git`
 your web server to point to the cloned repository's directory.